-The multi-award winning Danish director/writer Jesper Nielsen is now shooting BBC’s 6-parter Redwater in Ireland for producer Vicky Wharton.
+The multi-award winning Danish director/writer Jesper Nielsen directed BBC’s 6-parter Redwater in Ireland for producer Vicky Wharton.
 His latest feature, The Day Will Come, premiered in Copenhagen in early April.
 He is also one of the directors on a new Danish crime series Dicte screening on More 4 HD – it was earlier shown on Netflix.

 He is best known outside Scandinavia for his work on 6 of the 30 episodes of Borgen, DR’s international hit series shown in more than 80 countries.
 His most successful feature to date is Okay (Bech Company) which remains one of the most popular Danish films of all time.
 A year after its release he won the Dreyer Award, Danish cinema’s annual award for artistic merit, putting him in the illustrious company of Lars von Trier, Lone Scherfig, Susanne Bier and Thomas Vinterberg.